cartesi/machine-emulator-tools/sys-utils/libcmt/README.md

 # mock and testing

-This library provides a mock implementation of @ref libcmt\_io\_driver that is able to simulate requests and replies on the host machine.
+This library provides a mock implementation of @ref libcmt\_io\_driver that is able to simulate requests and replies via files on the host machine.

-- Build it with: `make mock.build`.
+- Build it with: `make mock`.
-- Install it with: `make mock.install`, use `PREFIX` to specify the installation path:
+- Install it with: `make install-mock`, use `PREFIX` to specify the installation path:
     (The command below will install the library and headers on `$PWD/_install` directory)
 ```
-make mock.install PREFIX=_install
+make install-mock PREFIX=$PWD/_install
 ```

 ## testing

-Use the environment variable @p CMT\_INPUTS to inject inputs into the application compiled with the mock.
+Use the environment variable @p CMT\_INPUTS to inject inputs into applications compiled with the mock.
 Outputs will be written to files with names derived from the input name.

 example: